The Next Essential Tool for Root Cause Analysis

 Bringing the Concept to Life: A Case Study

-Consider a national bank grappling with an alarming rise in customer churn.
-Churn is notoriously complex—customers rarely leave for a single reason.
-Instead, the causes are often buried in a mix of behaviors, preferences, and external factors.
-Traditional RCA tools might identify general patterns, such as customers leaving after changes in service fees, but they struggle to go deeper.
+Consider a national bank grappling with a rise in customer churn.
+Churn is notoriously complex.
+That is, customers rarely leave for a single reason.
+Instead, the causes are a mix of behaviors, preferences, and external factors.
+You might spot broad patterns, such as customers leaving after changes in service fees, but if nothing obvious is standing out, that’s when machine learning can help uncover what’s really driving the trend.

-To address this, the bank turns to machine learning, using a decision tree to analyze a rich dataset that includes variables like age, education, income, tenure, and account activity.
+To address the issue, the bank uses EngineRoom to build a decision tree model that analyzes a rich dataset including variables like age, education, income, tenure, and account activity.
 The results are revealing:

 Armed with these insights, the bank can take targeted action: